Seagull (海鸥) 4B-1

 The Seagull

-I’m intrigued by classic Chinese film cameras, so I decided to add one to my inventory.
-As a big fan of non-automated cameras, I was happy to find a Seagull with more manual functions than usual:
+Having become intrigued by classic Chinese film cameras, I decided to add one to the inventory.
+Non-automated, stripped-down cameras are what I like best so I was happy to find a Seagull with more manual functions than usual:

-Manual shutter cocking (separate from the film advance).
+• Manual shutter cocking lever (no linkage to the film advance).

-Red window to manually gauge film advancement (no automatic frame spacing, no frame counting mechanism).
+• Red window to visually gauge film advancement (no automatic frame spacing, no frame counting mechanism).

 Newer Seagulls have the usual modern provisions for those, but I appreciate mechanical simplicity.
-The Seagull’s first roll of film was a success and some results are shown here.
-The camera operates smoothly, the focus screen is nice and bright, and this seems to be an excellent camera.
-I like it.
+This camera operates smoothly, the viewing screen is nice and bright, and focusing is quick and accurate.

 Style

-This camera gets a top rating for style because the nameplate is written in Chinese characters.
-Furthermore, it’s not in standard print form, 海鸥, but in a flowing cursive style.
-Compare the characters in the last sentence to the nameplate on the camera, and you’ll see the difference.
+This camera gets a top rating for style because the nameplate is written in Chinese characters and not in an ordinary print form, but in a flowing cursive style.
+The print form is 海鸥 (simplified characters) or 海鷗 (traditional).
+On the camera’s nameplate it is written as:

-In Chinese culture, calligraphy is a more exalted art form than in the West and I appreciate the calligraphy on this camera’s name plate.
+I understand that in Chinese culture, calligraphy is a more exalted art form than in the West and I appreciate the calligraphy on this camera.
+(The Smithsonian has a brief introduction to Chinese calligraphy, it’s in the References section below.)

 Maintenance and repair